google/WebFundamentals/src/content/en/updates/2018/02/chrome-65-deprecations.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: A round up of the deprecations and removals in Chrome 65 to help you plan.
-In this version,
+In this version, a reminder about Symantec certificates, cross-origin downloads are blocked, and document.all is now read only.

 {# wf_updated_on: 2018-02-08 #}
 {# wf_published_on: 2018-02-08 #}
 {# wf_tags: deprecations,removals,chrome65 #}
 {# wf_blink_components: Blink>Input #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
 {# wf_featured_snippet: A round up of the deprecations and removals in Chrome 65 to help you plan.
-In this version,  #}
+In this version, a reminder about Symantec certificates, cross-origin downloads are blocked, and <code>document.all</code> is now read only.  #}

 {% include "web/updates/_shared/see-all-dep-rem.html" %}